Fireplace: Wood

 A literature review published in the Journal of Toxicology and Environmental Health concludes that there are a wide variety of health risks posed by residential wood combustion.
 It states:

 With regard to adults, studies show that prolonged inhalation of wood smoke contributed to chronic bronchitis, chronic interstitial lung disease, pulmonary arterial hypertension and corpulmonale (Pulmonary heart disease), and altered pulmonary immune defense mechanisms.
 While adverse effects on adults are notable, children appear to be at greatest risk.
 Many studies that focused specifically on RWC [Residential Wood Combustion] have concluded that young children living in homes heated by a wood-burning stove had a greater occurrence of moderate and severe chronic respiratory symptoms than children of the same age and sex who did not live in homes heated with a wood burning stove.
 Exposure of preschool children living in homes heated with wood burning stoves or in houses with open fireplaces yielded these effects: decreased pulmonary lung function in young asthmatics; increased incidence of acute bronchitis and severity/frequency of wheezing and coughing; and increased incidence, duration, and possibly severity of acute respiratory infections.

 Residential wood combustion emissions also contain sulfur oxides, nitrogen oxides, carbon monoxide and potentially carcinogenic compounds including polycyclic aromatic hydrocarbons, benzene, formaldehyde and dioxins.
 Some of these pollutants are known to cause cancer but their effects on human health via exposure to wood smoke have not been extensively studied.

 The Washington State Department of Ecology also published a booklet explaining why wood smoke can be dangerous.
 It explains that human lung and respiratory systems are unable to filter particulates emitted by wood combustion, which penetrate deeply into the lungs.
 For months, carcinogens can continue to cause changes and structural damage within the respiratory system.
 Young children, seniors, pregnant women, smokers and individuals with respiratory diseases are most vulnerable.
 Wood smoke can cause disease and even death in children, because it is associated with lower respiratory tract infections.
 Home fireplaces have caused fatal carbon monoxide poisoning.

 Gases and ethanol

 Propane, butane, and methane are all flammable gases used in fireplaces (natural gas is mostly methane, liquefied petroleum gas mostly propane).
 Gases can act as asphyxiant gases (Note: Suffocations may be caused by propane, butane) or cause gas explosions if they are allowed to accumulate unburned.
 Ethanol (a liquid, also sold in gels) fires can also cause severe burns.

 Burning hydrocarbons can decrease indoor air quality.
 Emissions include airborne particulate matter (such as black carbon) and gases like nitrogen oxide.
-These harm health: they weaken the immune system, and increase infections, blood pressure, cardiovascular diseases, and insulin resistance.
+These weaken the immune system and increase infections, blood pressure, cardiovascular diseases, and insulin resistance.
 Some forms of fuel are more harmful than others.

 Burning hydrocarbon fuels incompletely can produce carbon monoxide, which is highly poisonous and can cause death and long-term neurological disorders.